tundish/turberfield-dialogue/turberfield/dialogue/doc/packaging.rst

 Make a manifest
 ~~~~~~~~~~~~~~~

-The `MANIFEST.in` file controls which of your source files get
+The `MANIFEST.in` file decides which of your source files get
 installed.
 It can filter out any project files created by your text
 editor, cache files and the like.
 It should look like this::